simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 {{< image src="images/post/ihl-skimage-pr-figure.png" >}}

-Thanks to this visual feedback, `confidence` (and in case of skimage also `sigma`, `low_threshold` and `high_threshold`) can now be adjusted in a way, so that preferably only one single match can be achieved.
+Thanks to this visual feedback, `confidence` (and in case of skimage also `sigma`, `low_threshold` and `high_threshold`) can now be adjusted in a way that preferably only one single match can be achieved.

-If a proper setting was found, the appropriate Keyword including its arguments is ready to be copied and pasted right into the Robot Framework test code:
+If a proper setting was found, the appropriate keyword including its arguments is ready to be copied and pasted right into the Robot Framework test code:

 {{< image src="images/post/ihl-skimage-pr-command.png" >}}